Comparison

 Try SavedThat free

-7-day free trial — cancel anytime before it renews.
+Free while in beta.
+No card.
 The memory layer for everything you watch — podcasts on YouTube, Reels, TikToks, Shorts, and the rest.

 SavedThat vs Snipd — video memory or podcast snips?